the0neWhoKnocks/poc.proxy-node-server-requests/README.md

     In this use case, it's how we record and play back responses.
   - The `recordings` are used in conjunction with the `rules`.
 It's the folder where responses are recorded, and served via the Proxy.

 ---

+## Metrics

+- Depending on Network latency, non-cached tests could take 4-5 seconds to run.
+- Running tests with cached results halves the time.
+- If calls to `page.screenshot` were removed, running tests with cached results took a 3rd of the time (at about 1s to run).

+---

 ## Troubleshooting